alondj/Mesh_R-CNN_Computer_Vision_project/README.md

 # Pixel2Mesh-Pytorch

-This repository aims to implement the ICCV 2019 paper: [Mesh R-CNN](https://arxiv.org/pdf/1906.02739.pdf) in PyTorch.
+This repository aims to implement the ICCV 2019 paper: [Mesh R-CNN](https://arxiv.org/pdf/1906.02739.pdf) in PyTorch as part of a project in Computer Vision.

 ## Requirements